Design and Technology

 Intent

-At Sandon JMI we want children to be innovative and creative thinkers who have an appreciation for the product design cycle through ideation, creation and evaluation.
-We want children to develop the confidence to take risks, through drafting design concepts, modelling and testing and to be reflective learners who evaluate their work and the work of others.
-We aim to build an awareness of the impact of design and technology on our lives and encourage pupils to become resourceful, enterprising citizens who will have the skills to contribute to future design advancements.
+At Sandon JMI we aim to inspire pupils to be innovative and creative thinkers who have an appreciation for the product design cycle through ideation, creation, and evaluation.
+We want pupils to develop the confidence to take risks, through drafting design concepts, modelling, and testing and to be reflective learners who evaluate their work and the work of others.
+Our DT curriculum provides opportunities for all children to learn, think, and solve problems both as individuals and as part of a team.
+We aim to build an awareness of the impact of design and technology on our lives and encourage pupils to become resourceful, enterprising citizens who will have the skills to contribute to future design advancements and participate successfully in an increasingly technological world.

 Implementation